bgamari/ghc-wiki-import/late-lam-lift.md

 The most current code is on the `wip/llf` branch.
 Usually, you can merge master into that with easy-to-resolve conflicts (eg in `DynFlags`).
-Sebastian Graf has rebased this branch in mid April 2018.
-You can't find further progress here: [ https://github.com/sgraf812/ghc/tree/llf](https://github.com/sgraf812/ghc/tree/llf)
+Sebastian Graf has rebased (sadly with not so easy-to-resolve conflicts) this branch in mid April 2018.
+It currently fails to bootstrap in `./validate` due to some core lint errors, even without activating actual LLF passes.
+You can find further progress here: [ https://github.com/sgraf812/ghc/tree/llf](https://github.com/sgraf812/ghc/tree/llf)